omercsp/taskrunner/README.md

 ```
 **Once set, running `task run cmake` from _anywhere_ under `cmake-project` will run the `cmake ..` with  `cmake-project/build` as the working directory**.

-- version refers to the configuration file version number.
-- The tasks section defines our tasks.
-In this example, a single tasks named `cmake`.
+In the tasks section our task, named `cmake` is defined:
   - `short_desc` and `description` are for documentation and self-explanatory.
   - `commands` sets a list of commands for this task to execute.
 In this case, a single `cmake ..` command is set.
   - `cwd` sets the working directory for this task.
 Its commands are executed with this setting value as their working directory.
 The `{{taskRoot}}` is an automatic variable with the value of the location of the configuration file.
 Using it in `cwd` allows moving the project around without the need to update it.
 In our case, if the configuration file is placed in `cmake-project` root, say, `/home/user/projects/cmake-project`, the expanded value is  `/home/user/projects/cmake-project/build`.